 11 July 2019

-The castle was greatly enlarged in the 11th century under the last king of Burgundy Rudolf III (970-1032), after which the Lords of Montfaucon and Châlon completed the construction with walls, gates and four towers, two of which are still there today.
-The castle was destroyed in 1475 during the Burgundian Wars.
+The castle was enlarged in the 11th century by Rudolf III (970-1032).
+The Lords of Montfaucon and Châlon completed the construction with walls, gates and four towers, two of which are still there today.
+The castle was destroyed in 1475.